 These gaps or holes will be very small, perhaps the size of a dime or a quarter of an inch.
 You will have to pay tremendous attention to detail.
 A black light can also be used to look for mice urine, which can help discover possible entry points they might be using.

 Use steel wool to seal up all of the entry gaps and holes, so that mice are not able to chew through them again.
 The steel can be bolted in place or secured with clear silicone gel.

 The sealant also helps to block off the air flow alerting the mouse to new pathways in your house.
 Mice tend to follow the smells carried by air to enter through a gap or a hole, so this will further discourage them from getting into your attic.

 Once you are certain that you have sealed everything; you may proceed to trapping and removing the mice that are already living in your attic.

 Setting mouse traps is the most inexpensive way of getting rid of mice in the attic.
-However, if you do not want to kill the mice and you want the clean up process to be less messy, instead of snap traps, consider using a live catch traps:
+However, if you do not want to kill the mice and you want the cleanup process to be less messy, instead of snap traps, consider using a live catch trap: